What model companionship can say about the Continuum problem

 Our analysis will provide precise criteria able to link logic complexity, forcing invariance, and simplicity of set-theoretic concepts.
 Once we have outlined clear criteria to select signatures, we will study set theory under different expansions of $\{\in\}$.
 By varying the signature, we will show that the corresponding model companions of set theory describe possible theories of the structures $H_{\kappa^+}$, for $\kappa$ an infinite cardinal.\footnote{Recall that $H_{\kappa^+}$ is the collection of sets whose transitive closure has size at most $\kappa$.} Moreover, given an appropriate signature $\tau_\kappa$ for set theory (relative to a cardinal $\kappa$), the corresponding $\tau_{\kappa}$-theory of $H_{\kappa^+}$ will describe a structure which is closed-off with respect to specific constraints.
-Roughly speaking as an algebrically closed field $K$ contains solutions to all polynomial equations with coeffiecients in $K$, the $\tau_\kappa$-structures realizig the model companion of set theory in signature $\tau_\kappa$ realizes all $\Sigma_1$-properties for $\tau_\kappa$ (with the relevant parameters from $H_{\kappa^+}$) which are not ``outward inconsistent''.
+Roughly speaking: much alike an algebrically closed field $K$ contains solutions to all polynomial equations with coefficients in $K$, the $\tau_\kappa$-structures realizing the model companion of set theory in signature $\tau_\kappa$ will make true all $\Sigma_1$-properties for $\tau_\kappa$ (with the relevant parameters from $H_{\kappa^+}$) which are not ``outward inconsistent''.